guptakaran11/grasskode-website/content/post/travel/where-is-north-east/arunachal-mechuka.md

 Slightly late, we rode out of Mechuka and just as suddenly as it had appeared, it vanished, giving way to the familiar green valley of Siam.
 We rode all the way till Siko Dido Waterfalls, where we stopped for breakfast.

 We were making good time so we stretched all the way till Aalo.
-While refuelling right before the town, we enquired availbility in the homestay that had been suggested to us by a fellow traveller while we were staying in Pasighat.
+While refuelling right before the town, we enquired availability in the homestay that had been suggested to us by a fellow traveller while we were staying in Pasighat.
 They had a room available so we went there.
 It was nightfall by the time we reached and the place was a little away from the main town.
 We had thought of staying there for a day and be out by the next morning.
 We ended up staying there three nights.
 [Reyi Homestay](https://www.facebook.com/reyihomestay/) is a beautiful property surrounded by green hills and fields.

 <div class="postimg">
   <div class="grid">